-An out-of-range condition exists when the analog input voltage is beyond the input range of the converter.
-OTR is a digital output that is updated along with the data output corresponding to the particular sampled analog input voltage.
-Hence, OTR has the same pipeline delay (latency) as the digital data.
-It is LOW when the analog input voltage is within the analog input range.
-It is HIGH when the analog input voltage exceeds the input range as shown in Figure 45.
+It is HIGH when the analog input voltage exceeds the input range as shown in Figure 42.
 OTR will remain HIGH until the analog input returns within the input range and another conversion is completed.
 By logical ANDing OTR with the MSB and its complement, overrange high or underrange low conditions can be detected.
-Table V is a truth table for the over/ underrange circuit in Figure 46 which uses NAND gates.
-Systems requiring programmable gain conditioning of the AD9240 input signal can immediately detect an out-of-range condition, thus eliminating gain selection iterations.
+Table V is a truth table for the over/underrange circuit in Figure 43, which uses NAND gates.
+Systems requiring programmable gain conditioning of the AD9241 input signal can immediately detect an out-of-range condition, thus eliminating gain selection iterations.
 Also, OTR can be used for digital offset and gain calibration.